The Hamilton Farmers' Market Permanently at Claudelands

-The Hamilton Farmers' Market has moved to Brooklyn Road, Gate 4, Claudelands.
+The Hamilton Farmers' Market Is located on Brooklyn Road, Gate 3, Claudelands.

 With our new location at Claudelands we want to attract as many Hamiltonians as possible by offering accessibility and comfort year-round.